Increment Variable Value in Bash Scripts [4+ Examples]

 The i=0 command assigned the value of i equal to zero.
 Then, the while [ $i -lt 5 ] command initiates the while loop and checks whether i is less than 5, and if the condition is true, it passes a zero status and thus executes the echo $i command.
 Then, the let “i+=1” command increments the value of i by one.
 Finally, done denotes the end of the while loop.

 You can increment a variable using the while loop with +1 notation.
 Here, I will accomplish this by developing a Bash script.
-To know more, follow the below script.
+To see the process practically, execute the below script:

 #!/bin/bash